-Fat-free milk (Devondale) solutions containing C18: 1 (Sigma Aldrich) at varying concentrations (0.02, 0.06, 1.00, 1.40, 2.00, 2.80, 3.80, 5.00, 6.40, 8.00, 9.80, 12.00 and 20.00 mm) were prepared using established methods(22).
-Control samples were prepared in the same way but without added C18:1.
+Fat-free milk (Devondale, Southbank, VIC, Australia) solutions containing C18:1 (Sigma Aldrich, St. Louis, MO, USA) at varying concentrations (0.02, 0.06, 1.00, 1.40, 2.00, 2.80, 3.80, 5.00, 6.40, 8.00, 9.80, 12.00, and 20.00 mM) were prepared using established methods (38).
+Control samples were prepared in the same way, but without added C18:1.

-FATT for C18: 1 were determined using an ascending series three-alternate forced choice methodology(10).
+FATT for C18:1 were determined using an ascending series 3-alternate forced choice methodology (10).
 To prevent confounding non-taste sensory inputs, participants wore nose clips and all tests were conducted under red light.
-FATT was transformed to an ordinal variable ranging from 0 to 12, with a higher score implying lower FAT sensitivity(2).
+FATT was transformed to an ordinal variable ranging from 0 to 12, with a higher score implying lower FAT sensitivity (2).

-Statistical analysis
+Statistical Analysis

-Analyses were conducted using computer software SPSS (v24.0; IBM).
+Analyses were conducted using computer software SPSS (v24.0, IBM, NY, USA).
 Null hypotheses were rejected at P < 0.05.
-The present study is a secondary analysis of participants from a larger study(10), who provided consent to additional testing; therefore, sample size of the present study was determined by feasibility of recruitment.
+This study is a secondary analysis of participants from a larger study (10) who provided consent to additional testing, therefore sample size of this study was determined by feasibility of recruitment.

-The effect of the diet on FAT receptor gene expressions was assessed using linear mixed models including diet (LF and HF), time (baseline and week 8) and the time-diet interaction as fixed effects; with twin pair as a random effect and co-twin as the subject with repeated measures to account for the correlation between co-twins.
-A post hoc Sidak's test was used to compare means between each fixed effect and to correct for multiple comparisons.
-Time-diet interaction, post hoc Sidak's test and CI are reported.
+The effect of the diet on FAT receptor gene expressions were assessed using linear mixed models including diet (LF and HF), time (baseline and week 8) and the time-diet interaction as fixed effects; with twin pair as a random effect and co-twin as the subject with repeated measures to account for the correlation between co-twins.
+A post-hoc Sidak's test was used to compare means between each fixed effect and to correct for multiple comparisons.
+Time-diet interaction, post-hoc Sidak's test and confidence intervals are reported.
 The above model was also used to assess differences between diet groups at baseline and to determine compliance to the prescribed diets.

-To explore the strength of the association $(\widehat{\beta})$ between change in FATT and change in FAT receptor gene expression over the 8-week period, the same model as above was conducted with Δ FATT (Δ , week 8 - baseline) as the outcome and Δ FAT gene expression as a fixed effect and twin pair as a random effect.
+To explore the strength of the association ($\hat{\beta}$) between change in FATT and change in FAT receptor gene expression over the 8 week period, the same model as above was conducted with Δ FATT (Δ , week 8 - baseline) as the outcome and Δ FAT gene expression as a fixed effect; and twin pair as a random effect.
 Pearson's correlations (r) for each association are also reported for descriptive purposes.
-The same analysis was repeated for the association between Δ macronutrient intake (total fat, saturated fat, monounsaturated fat, polyunsaturated fat, carbohydrate, protein and dietary fibre) (g) and Δ FAT gene expression.
+The same analysis was repeated for the associations between Δ macronutrient intakes (total fat, saturated fat, monounsaturated fat, polyunsaturated fat, carbohydrate, protein, and dietary fibre) (g) and Δ FAT gene expression.